How do I know if I need braces?

 Persistent bad breath could be a sign of a deeper underlying problem.
 If you have been brushing and flossing but still unable to get rid of bad breath, make sure you schedule a visit to the orthodontist.
 It’s probably just a deep cavity that a root canal treatment could fix.
 But the root of the issue may lie in teeth alignment.

 A visit to the dentist involves a thorough check-up of the health of your teeth, gums, and mouth.
 It is crucial to get informed assessment and guidance on treatment that you can safely trust.
 Each case is unique and needs specialised care.
-At OrthoFX, we have the expertise of a panel of experienced doctors to free you from all your teeth alignment woes in the quickest, easiest and safest way possible.
-We even provide assistance with dental insurance plans.
+At OrthoFX we have experienced and licensed doctors that will provide a complimentary consultation and advise you on the best treatment path towards a beautiful smile.